j33ty/docker-haproxy/README.md

-# docker-haproxy
+# Docker HAProxy

-Dockerized version of HAProxy with SLZ and 51Degrees
+Dockerized version of HAProxy with SLZ and 51Degrees.